IMPCT Institute

 Tether's fiat-backed stablecoin.
 Largest by global volume, historically less transparent.

-Utilization curveIntroduced Day 16
+Utilization curveMod 16

 The algorithmic formula that sets interest rates based on the ratio of borrowed to total deposited in a pool.
 Higher utilization = higher rates.